ChorusOne/network-handbook/src/chorus-one/physical-location.md

 ### Complex example: Ethereum anno 2024

-Since Ethereum moved to Proof of Stake in September 2022, operating a basic Ethereum validator requires _two_ pieces of node software:
+Since Ethereum moved to Proof of Stake in September 2022, operating a basic Ethereum validator requires multiple pieces of node software:

- * An **execution layer client**, such as Geth.
+ * An _execution client_, such as Geth.
+ * A _validator client_ for the consensus layer.
+ * A _beacon node_ for the consensus layer.
- * A **consensus layer client**, such as Lighthouse.
+ * _PBS middleware_, such as MEV-Boost.
+   This is optional in theory, but always used in practice.
+ * Possibly _DVT middleware_.

+The validator client and beacon node are implemented in the same software package, such as Lighthouse, but they are distinct modes of operation.
-These nodes can run on different machines in different geographic locations.
+All three node types are necessary to operate a validator identity, and all three can run on different machines, in different geographic locations!

 As of October 2024,
-our execution layer clients and consensus layer clients are located in different data centers
+our nodes are located in different data centers
-(the consensus layer runs in a public cloud, while execution layer clients run on bare metal).
+(the validator clients runs in a public cloud, while execution layer clients and beacon nodes run on bare metal).
 In one case,
 while these data centers are geographically close, they are located in different countries.